Cross Cultural Terms - General Information

 Matt Showalter grew up in Turkey and attended Turkish public schools into the 5th grade.
 As an adult, he has served with his family in church planting in a Muslim context, pastoral ministry, Bible teaching, and discipleship.
 Currently, Matt, his wife Colleen, and their five kids live on the Rosedale Bible College campus where he serves as the dean of students.
-He has never been to Ethiopia but looks forward to connecting with a church there that he has heard about his entire life from his mother and grandparents.
+He had never been to Ethiopia but enjoyed connecting with a church there that he had heard about his entire life from his mother and grandparents.

 Europe Study Term (2017-2018)

-This study term combines RBC’s Humanities class and MARR (Mennonites, Anabaptists and the Radical Reformation).
+This study term combines two courses: Introduction to Humanities and Mennonites, Anabaptists and the Radical Reformation (MARR).
 Students combine time in class on campus with several weeks in Europe, where they visit the places and see the art they’ve read about.

 “It was always the adults in the story who had to struggle and defend biblical truth, who broke with the Roman Catholic Church or were excommunicated from it, who faced charges of heresy and threats of burning at the stake, and the realization of those threats,” she said.
 “The children in the stories fear for the parents’ lives, but never their own, and I’ve tended to view the reformation with this perspective.”